 The local residents stated that they felt that the existing cycling provision is sufficient.
-It was noted that advisory cycle lanes are a low standard of provision and are less suited to enable unaccompanied children to use them.
+LH noted that advisory cycle lanes are a low standard of provision and are less suited to enable unaccompanied children to use them.
 She also noted that much of the feedback that has been received is that users want segregated infrastructure.
 One local resident suggested that the fact that Cycling Proficiency is no longer being delivered in schools is a contributing factor to children not feeling comfortable cycling on the road.
-It was explained that the funding that the Council have been awarded cannot be spent on Cycling Proficiency.
-It was mentioned that there will be a programme of behaviour change associated with the project.
-One local resident stated that they felt that making the cycle lane more visible would be beneficial, such as through the use of coloured surfacing.
+LH explained that the funding that the Council have been awarded cannot be spent on Cycling Proficiency.
+LH did mention that there will be a programme of behaviour change associated with the project.
+One local resident stated that he felt that making the cycle lane more visible would be beneficial, such as through the use of coloured surfacing.

 There was a question regarding pedestrian crossing provision and the removal of islands.
-It was explained that these are not shown on the drawings but that they will be retained wherever possible and the project will be seeking to make improvements for pedestrians too.
+LH explained that these are not shown on the drawings but that they will be retained wherever possible and the project will be seeking to make improvements for pedestrians too.

 Residents questioned how the segregation would look in practice.
-It was explained that there are various options, with one option being having the cycle lane at road level.
-There was a question about how residents would access their properties in such an arrangement, and it was explained that there would be a gap in the kerb wherever there was parking or driveways / accesses.
+LH and WP explained that there are various options, with one option being having the cycle lane at road level.
+There was a question about how residents would access their properties in such an arrangement and WP explained that there would be a gap in the kerb wherever there was parking or driveways / accesses.

-There were questions about the next steps for the project.
-It was explained that consultation would take place at each design stage, and anyone who signed up to the mailing list would be notified.
-It was also explained that Road Safety Audits would be undertaken following the preliminary and detailed design stages.
+There were questions about the next steps for the project, which LH explained.
+LH explained that consultation would take place at each design stage, and anyone who signed up to the mailing list would be notified.
+LH also explained that Road Safety Audits would be undertaken following the preliminary and detailed design stages.

-A question was asked if the local residents could support an arrangement more similar to the existing arrangement, but with the cycle lanes being segregated.
+WP asked if the local residents could support an arrangement more similar to the existing arrangement, but with the cycle lanes being segregated.
 There appeared to be some consensus amongst the residents that this would be accessible.
 One resident noted that they would be happy, so long as their parking and access would not be affected.